Updated on 15. November 2021 from ÁYIO-Q Redaktion

 The first signs are usually the so-called “start-up pain”.
 When you start walking, your knees and hips may pull or tighten for the first few feet.
 Later, it also hurts to move.
 This pain occurs only after a long walk.
 Initially, the pain is temporary until, in the later stages, many patients can only move with pain.
 There may be a constant pain that lasts even at night.
 The affected joints are often swollen and overheated.
 Joint effusions can form.
 This condition is called activated osteoarthritis.

-Chronic conditions can cause a person to completely lose their ability to be mobile, which is why it needs to be treated in a timely manner.
-In this sense, one should not minimize the importance of joint pain or “bone crunching”, because it is better to counteract osteoarthritis in time than to have to have it medically treated later.
+Chronic conditions can cause a person to completely lose their ability to be mobile, which is why it needs to be treated in time.
+In this sense, one should not belittle the importance of joint pain or “bone crunching”, because it is better to counteract osteoarthritis in time than to have to have it treated by a doctor later.

 - Ankle joints